 On a more general note, the purpose of

-go mod tidy is also add any dependencies needed for other combinations of OS, architecture, and build tags.
+go mod tidy is to also add any dependencies needed for other combinations of OS, architecture, and build tags.
 Make sure to run this before every release.

 See that go.sum file was also created upon adding a dependency.
 You may assume it’s a lock file.
 But in fact, go.mod already provides enough information for 100% reproducible builds.
 The other file is just for validation purposes: it contains the expected cryptographic checksums of the content of specific module versions.